 If at any point in their educational career a student is undeclared, or is contemplating a change in major, they are encouraged to see the Director of Academic Advising.
-Students can choose to change their faculty advisor to another faculty member within their declared major department by completing the appropriate Change of Advisor form in Academic Services-Holmes Hall 110.
+Students can choose to change their faculty advisor to another faculty member within their declared major department by completing the "Declaration of Major / Minor / Degree / Change of Advisor" form and submitting it to the Registrar's Office-Holmes Hall 110.

-Academic Advising Center (AAC)
+Office of Academic Advising (OAA)

-The Academic Advising Center (AAC) promotes quality and effective academic advising by serving as a readily accessible resource on all aspects of academic advising for the IWU community.
-The AAC promotes the academic success and progress of students by providing appropriate developmental academic advising, in addition to supporting faculty advisors in their efforts to assist students in developing meaningful educational plans consistent with their personal, academic, and career goals.
-The AAC also works to facilitate the mutual understanding of the distinct roles, responsibilities, and expectations of students and faculty in the advising relationship.
+The Office of Academic Advising (OAA) promotes quality and effective academic advising by serving as a readily accessible resource on all aspects of academic advising for the IWU community.
+The OAA promotes the academic success and progress of students by providing appropriate developmental academic advising, in addition to supporting faculty advisors in their efforts to assist students in developing meaningful educational plans consistent with their personal, academic, and career goals.
+The OAA also works to facilitate the mutual understanding of the distinct roles, responsibilities, and expectations of students and faculty in the advising relationship.

-The services of the AAC include: drop-in and academic advising by appointment, assistance with major exploration for undeclared students or students considering changing majors, facilitating workshops and strategy sessions for advisors, holding programming for students, acting as a referral agent to campus resources, and being a resource on advising, University policies, schedule planning, and registration.
-The AAC is located in Academic Services-Holmes Hall 110; appointments can be made by stopping by the office or calling (309) 556-3231.
+The services of the OAA include: drop-in and academic advising by appointment, assistance with major exploration for undeclared students or students considering changing majors, facilitating workshops and strategy sessions for advisors, providing support for students who are struggling academically, acting as a referral agent to campus resources, and being a resource on advising, University policies, schedule planning, and registration.
+The OAA is located in Academic Services-Holmes Hall 110; appointments can be made by stopping by the office or calling (309) 556-3231.